No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/4-toolkit/0-OS.rst

 .. note::

     In the InfoSec world, the `Kali Linux`_ distribution has become the de facto standard.
 The distribution includes a robust pentesting toolkit, pre-configured for the sake of simplicity.
-As such, the remainder of this guide will assume the use of :index:`Kali Linux`, unless otherwise stated.
+As such, the remainder of this guide will assume the use of `Kali Linux`, unless otherwise stated.
 That being said, the tools and techniques in the guide are not specific to Kali, and can oft be used with little or no alteration in other Linux distributions.

     Readers unfamiliar with Kali should read `the Kali documentation`_ and/or the free `Kali Linux Revealed`_ ebook.
 This guide assumes a basic familiarity with Kali.